BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_2_Converting_Miniscript.md

 # 16.2: Converting Policy & Miniscript

 There are currently no command-line functions available to convert Policy into Miniscript.
-However, an official Peter Wuille's website is easy to use and as official as you get in the Bitcoin world.
+However, a convertor at Peter Wuille's website is easy to use and as official as you get in the Bitcoin world.
 In addition, some wallets allow the direct use of scripting policy and some APIs exist for conversion.